-You can configure settings for List Managers and change default filtering options are in the Object Managers (Beta) in the Control Center.
+You can configure settings for List Managers and change default filtering options are in the Record Managers in the Control Center.
 Settings for List Managers are broken down into two sections: Filter Fields and Results Fields.
 Filter Field settings control what filters are displayed and Results Field settings control how results are displayed.

 Not sure how to access Settings in the Control Center?
 Click here.

 - Click the App Launcher in the top left corner of the screen, then click Control Center.

 - Inside the Control Center, click Record Managers.

 This option allows you to essentially "inverse" the entire filter option.
 So instead of filtering for the specified criteria, you are filtering for the opposite.